kubb-labs/kubb/docs/getting-started/configure.md

 ---

 # Configure
-Kubb is configured with a configuation file (preferably with `kubb.config.ts`) with [Cosmiconfig](https://github.com/davidtheclark/cosmiconfig) being used to load the config.
+Kubb can be configured with a configuation file (preferably with `kubb.config.ts`), for that we are using [Cosmiconfig](https://github.com/davidtheclark/cosmiconfig) to load the config.

 ## Usage